dy/subscript/README.md

 ## Performance

-Parser is slow, compared to alternatives:
+Parser is slower than anything else and needs optimization.

 ```
 new Function: 321.511962890625 ms